ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

 Imagine the anticipation of seeking out the Aurora Borealis.
 The hunt is an experience in itself, but to witness the Northern Lights as they light up the autumnal skies is beyond description.
 Fortunately, an Aurora photography workshop will prepare you for any photo opportunities and introduce you to capturing this natural phenomenon.

 During your time in Menesjärvi, you will be based at Hotel Korpikartano which was a former boarding school and exudes character and charm.
-Your welcoming hosts Anne and Timo and the rustic simplicity of the accommodation offer the perfect introduction to Lappish hospitality.
-Its isolated location on the shore of Lake Menesjarvi (jarvi is Finnish for lake) with virtually no light pollution and unobstructed views of the night sky is perfect for Aurora hunting.
+Your welcoming hosts and the rustic simplicity of the accommodation offer the perfect introduction to Lappish hospitality.
+Its isolated location on the shore of Lake Menesjarvi (Jarvi is Finnish for lake) with virtually no light pollution and unobstructed views of the night sky is perfect for Aurora hunting.

 To conclude, this holiday has a striking balance of Lappish culture, autumnal nature and alluring Northern Lights hunting which is guaranteed to produce treasured memories.